 A musical programme that includes music from early medieval to the modern day.
 Tickets are £10 for adults and £5 for children.
-There will be a soup and roll lunch available from 12 noon.
-For further information about the choir and where to book tickets please check the Priory Trust website: www.stgermansprioryinfo
+There will be a soup and roll lunch available from 12 noon, and tea and cake after the concert.
+For further information about the choir and to book tickets please see the Priory Trust website: www.stgermansprioryinfo

 Board of Priory Trustees

 Evelyn Reed, Fiona Bristow, Chris Bowditch, Lorraine Evens

 You will have read in the press that the need is greater than ever - so please keep the contributions coming in.